 - Annual review of the Constitution and Customary;

-- Continue development of a Personal Rule of Life;
+- Continue study of the Common Rule of Life;

 - Continue working with their spiritual direction network;

 - Continue their prayer, study and personal mission;

 - Attend Eucharist, Convocations, and retreats as able;